What does the survey comprise?

 Monthly volume changes of total imports and exports of goods are calculated from the value of imports and exports as measured in the monthly statistics on international trade in goods according to the change of ownership principle.
 To calculate volume changes, the values of imports and exports are corrected for price changes.
 Deflators for imported and exported goods are derived from monthly producer prices, combined with a weighting schedule based on the quarterly National Accounts and the value figures of imports and exports.

 JDemetra+ is used to adjust the value and volume figures for differences in the number of working days.
 The method corrects for national holidays, leap days and the difference between weekdays and weekends.

 Import and export figures may be adjusted as new or updated source information from the monthly international trade statistics and producer prices becomes available.

 In addition, the figures are adjusted retrospectively to fit those of imports and exports of goods in the quarterly National Accounts and the annual National Accounts.
-A complete revision of the National Accounts is carried out once every five or ten years.
+A complete revision of the National Accounts is carried out once every five years.